 A Head Start

-Oakland also knows how to do run a community stewardship programs!
+Oakland also knows how to run a community stewardship program!
 Our City's award-winning Adopt-A-Spot program empowers citizens to plant gardens in street medians, maintain storm drains and beautify litter containers and utility boxes with mosaics and murals.
 OakDOT can learn from this program, and build on its success.

 - Engage the community in the development of the guidelines.
 In advance of any public hearings, circulate a draft to artists and community groups likely to implement these programs, meet with Keep Oakland Beautiful, Business Improvement Districts, and neighborhood groups who have completed a painted streets project to seek lessons learned and feedback.